Travel to Ibiza

 Flying to Ibiza

-The majority of services by air are holiday charter flights from Europe, though scheduled international flights are also available from the UK and internal flights from Spanish mainland cities such as Madrid, Barcelona and Valencia.
+The majority of services by air are holiday charter flights from Europe, though scheduled international flights, as well as internal flights from Spanish mainland cities such as Madrid, Barcelona and Valencia, are also available.

 The Spanish national airline is Iberia (IB) (www.iberia.com).